tom-howes/flappy-bird/README.md

 Swapped to Object-Oriented approach, giving birds and pipes their own classes.

-Investigated pygame's masks feature to enable more accurate collisions between pipe and bird
+Investigated pygame's masks feature to enable more accurate sprite collisions.

+Added if/else statements to cycle through bird images to display wings up or down based on velocity and player pressing flap (space/up)

 Next steps:
      - Add animations to bird (flapping wings, tilt up/down)